-This report provides accounting and financial reporting information that is intended to comply with the Governmental Accounting Standards Board (GASB) Statements No. 67 and No. 68 for the Legislators Retirement Fund ("LRF").
+This report provides accounting and financial reporting information that is intended to comply with the Governmental Accounting Standards Board (GASB) Statements No. 67 and No. 68 for the Legislators Retirement Fund ("LRF"), as amended by Statement No. 82.
 These calculations have been made on a basis that is consistent with our understanding of these accounting standards.

 GASB Statement No. 67 is the accounting standard that applies to the financial reports issued by retirement systems.
 GASB Statement No. 68 establishes accounting and financial reporting for state and local government employers who provide their employees (including former employees) pension benefits through a trust.
+GASB Statement No. 82 is an amendment to Statements No. 67, No. 68, and No. 73, intended to improve consistency in the application of the accounting statements.

 Our calculation of the liability associated with the benefits described in this report was performed for the purpose of providing financial reporting and disclosure information that satisfies the requirements of GASB Statements No. 67 and No. 68.
+The Net Pension Liability is not an appropriate measure for determining the sufficiency of plan assets to cover the estimated cost of settling the employer's benefit obligation.
+The Net Pension Liability is not an appropriate measure for assessing the need for or amount of future employer contributions.
 The calculation of the plan's liability for this report may not be applicable for funding purposes of the plan.
 A calculation of the plan's liability for purposes other than satisfying the requirements of GASB Statement No. 67 may produce significantly different results.
 The information in this report is calculated on a total plan basis.
 MSRS is responsible for preparing the Schedule of Employer Allocations and the Schedule of Pension Amounts by Employer, as applicable.
-This report may be provided to parties other than the Minnesota State Retirement System (MSRS) in its entirety and only with the permission of MSRS.
+This report may be provided to parties other than the Minnesota State Retirement System (MSRS) only in its entirety and only with the permission of MSRS.
+GRS is not responsible for unauthorized use of this report.

 This report is based upon information, furnished to us by MSRS, concerning retirement and ancillary benefits, active members, deferred vested members, retirees and beneficiaries, and financial data.
 If your understanding of this information is different, please let us know.
-This information was checked for internal consistency, but it was not otherwise audited.
+This information was checked for internal consistency, but it was not audited.